campusrover/fiducial_pick_and_place/README.md

 2. the ability of the arm to pickup and place a cargo at varying locations, so long as both the cargo's and drop-off zone's fiducials
    are:
+    1. detected by the camera (which must also be detecting the fixed fiducial mentioned above);
-    1. detected by the camera, and have their x-axes facing away from the arm;
+    2. positioned with their x-axes facing away from the arm;
-    2. within the arm's reach radius; and
+    3. within the arm's reach; and
-    3. within a `[90, -90]` degree range, where degree `0` is the
+    4. within a `[90, -90]` degree range, where degree `0` is the
        direction the arm faces in its sleeping position.

-Practically speaking, the first feature allows us to adjust the height and angle of the camera freely, since its relative location to the other objects (such as the arm and the cargo fiducial) are not hard-coded.
+Practically speaking, the first feature allows us to adjust the height and angle of the camera freely, since its relative location to the other objects (such as the arm and the cargo fiducial) is not hard-coded.

-As for the second feature, see the [Limitations](#limitations) section on how its first and third constraints may be overcome.
+As for the second feature, see the [Limitations](#limitations) section on how constraints (ii) and (iv) may be overcome.

 ### Hardware